-Each morning sun greets me, glistening over an entirely different scene from the one I saw before closing my eyes the night before.
-Walter, my guide, is eager show off the Uros Islands that float on mighty Lake Titicaca, the world’s largest navigable body of water.
+Each morning sun greets me, glistening over an entirely different scene from the one I saw the night before.
+Walter, my guide, is eager to show off the Uros Islands that float on mighty Lake Titicaca, the world’s largest navigable body of water.
 Made entirely of reeds, the Uros are home to one of the first groups to populate the Andes.
 This history is palpable when we take an excursion by boat, and the Uru people generously greet us with traditional songs.
 The island’s president points out some of the region’s birds, while the women weave intricate tapestries.
 After a day out on the water, pisco sours await under a canopy of stars on the Observation Deck.
 Only the soporific motion of the train draws our old-world cocktail party to a blissful close.

 WHERE THE CONDOR FLIES

-In a world where speed is glorified and a traveller is constantly looking for the fastest way to move from place to place, the Belmond Andean Explorer creates an experience that is the destination.
+In a world where speed is glorified and a traveller is constantly looking for the fastest way to move from place to place, the Andean Explorer creates an experience that is the destination.
 This is not a just a train journey.
 It is a magnificent waltz to the tune of clinking champagne glasses and sultry live music in the glamorous high skies.

 by Rosh Mahtani